crapola/blender_t3d/readme.md

 Download the [latest release](https://github.com/crapola/blender_t3d/releases/latest).
 Blender: Edit > Preferences > Add-ons > Install...
 In the open file dialog, select the archive and press "Install Add-on".
+Blender will automatically fill the filter, otherwise the addon should appear in the list as "Import-Export: Import and export old Unreal .T3D format".

 ## Usage